 On your, channel you also have videos where you teach your family members to drive…

 Yeah, I figured that the channel would benefit from something different and a bit of laugh was exactly what was needed.
-I just love to make people laugh and make their day just a bit better, and my wife and sister feel the same way.
+I just love to make people laugh and make their day just a bit better, and my the same way.

 You also started a whole ETS community for your subscribers?